 - Five different cutting heights to choose from Cutting width 30 cm Cutting height max 65 mm Cutting height min 25 mm

-For those with a little more cash to spend, the mighti mo allows you to do away with the electric cable that trails behind most electric mowers.
+For those who are sick of faffing around with a cable and are willing to pay a little more for a battery lawn mower, consider the Flymo Mighti Mo.
+The slightly higher cost allows the Mighti Mo to do away with the electric cable that trails behind most electric mowers.

-This untethers you from the house, and gives you the portability needed to reach inaccessible lawns or gardens that dont have easy plug access.
+This disconnects you from the house, and gives you the portability needed to reach inaccessible lawns or gardens that font have easy plug access.

 The Mighti Mo is a good solution for the increasing number of lawns with no nearby plugs.
 It weighs little more than a vacuum cleaner, and can easily be carried through the house to an inaccessible lawn.